PtrMan/gameProjectPsiDelta/Readme.md

 plausibility: any knowledge gained by playing the game could be transfered to the physical real world and vice versa.
 This is NOT the case when the game features ANY physically impossible game mechanics. <br />
 extensibility: some parts of the simulation could be used for simulating scientific experiments and vice versa. <br />

+# extended features

+These features may or may not be realized some day:

+* realistic simulation of a economy
+* atmospheric flight